 It began to flourish with the beginning of the Bronze Age in the mid-3rd millenium BC.
 The first palace was built around 1900 BC and the whole complex covered some 18,000 square metres, just a little bit less than the palace of Knossos.
 A great earthquake around 1700 BC destroyed both palaces.
 A new and even more imposing palace was raised in its place and most of the reconstructed buildings you’ll see belong to this second palace.
 Excavations have revealed sections of the first palace as well as a temple to the Great Mother Rhea from the early Archaic period.

-The Minoans do not give up their secrets easily and the Phaistos disk is a leading example.
-This important attraction, which you must not miss while in Crete, was discovered in 1908 and has been puzzled over by dozens of leading international linguists, archaeologists and cryptographers without being deciphered.
+The Minoans do not give up their secrets easily and the Phaistos Disc is a perfect example.
+It was discovered in 1908 and has been puzzled over by dozens of leading international linguists, archaeologists and cryptographers without being deciphered.
 It is thought to date from the 17th century BC and you’ll see it in the Heraklion Archaeological Museum, one of the most significant museums in Greece.

 Matala, a symbolic site for an alternative generation

 The flower children who made Matala famous worldwide return here in the summers for the Matala Beach Festival held in this gorgeous sandy beach with the carved caves.
 The area’s history goes much further back, of course.
 Matala was originally the port of Phaistos and then of Gortyna until the early Byzantine period.
-It is unknown for certain who carved the caves out of the soft stone across from the holiday village crammed with hotels, cafes, bars, restaurants and shops.
-People lived in them or buried their dead there from prehistoric times right up to the early Christian era.
+It is not known for certain who carved the caves out of the soft stone but people clearly lived in them from prehistoric times right up to the early Christian era.
+Nowadays these vestiges of a bygone era are neighbours to a thriving holiday village full of hotels, cafes, bars, restaurants and shops.

 Hidden gems of Phaistos